eeditiones/teipublisher-docker-compose/README.md

     # directory or repository URL containing the Dockerfile to build from
    context: https://github.com/eeditiones/tei-publisher-app.git#master
 ```

+In this case you do not need to touch the list of apps to be built as it will be ignored.

 ## Map application paths to server domains